ezimir/wikitabletocsv/README.md

 ## Caveats

-Is only guaranteed to work on this [https://sk.wikipedia.org/wiki/Zoznam_slovenských_obcí_a_vojenských_obvodov](Wiki page).
+Is only guaranteed to work on this [Wiki page](https://sk.wikipedia.org/wiki/Zoznam_slovenských_obcí_a_vojenských_obvodov).
 I haven't tried any other.

 There's no real input validation either.
 Use with care.